CodezPoet/code_examples/README.md

 # Code Examples

-In this repository there are code examples for job applications.

 > "Talk is cheap.
 Show me the code" Linus Torvalds

+In this repository there are code examples for job applications.

+The most recent code is the Symfony folder.
+This folder has my most recent experience.

 ## Table of Contents